 These metrics help validate timing and signal integrity requirements.

 The Transmission Line Reflection Calculator enables accurate prediction of signal behavior in high-speed PCB designs.
-By combining SPICE-based simulation with flexible parameter control, the tool helps you identify reflection issues, optimize termination, and ensure reliable signal transmission.
+By combining SPICE-based simulation with parameter customization, the tool helps you identify reflection issues, optimize termination, and ensure reliable signal transmission.
 Use this tool to reduce design iterations, improve signal integrity, and build robust high-speed systems.

 Fabrication, Procurement, & Assembly.
 PCBs fully assembled in as fast as 5 days.